nickblink/global_covid19_response/README.md

     ## #   indicator_denom_over5 <dbl>

 The data loaded here are taken from a county in Liberia and perturbed slightly.
-The indicator of interest is acute respiratory infections, disaggregated by age, and we also see total outpatient visits (indicator\_denom)–a measure of healthcare utilization–disaggregated by age.
+The indicator of interest is acute respiratory infections (first column: indicqtor\_count\_ari\_total), disaggregated by age (following 2 columns), and we also see total outpatient visits (indicator\_denom)–a measure of healthcare utilization–disaggregated by age.